Salient (magazine)

 Salient is the weekly students' magazine of the Victoria University of Wellington Students' Association (VUWSA) at Victoria University of Wellington, New Zealand.
 Salient was established in 1938 and originally published in newspaper format, but is now published as a magazine.
 Salient's style and editorial position can change from year to year due to changes in editors.
 However, the magazine has generally taken a left-wing stance.

-As of 15 July 2025, Salient has no editor following the resignation of Will Irvine, and the current designer is Cal Ma.

-Current staff

-The most recent editor of Salient was Will Irvine, the former Youth MP for Rachel Boyack.
-The designer is Cal Ma, with Nate Murray as junior designer and Tyrone O'Neill as "Magical Computer Man".

-Much of Salient's 2025 staff have resigned in response to allegations of sexual abuse put forward against former editor Will Irvine.

 Organisation and history

 Origins

-The student magazine of Victoria University of Wellington has been published under a number of different titles since the early twentieth century: Spike (1902–1964), Smad (1930–1937), and finally Salient (1938–present).
+The student magazine of Victoria University of Wellington has been published under a number of different titles since the early twentieth century: Spike (1902–1964), Smad (1930–1937), and Salient (1938–present).

 Salient was originally published in newspaper format, but is now published as a print magazine and online.

 Editor

 The Salient editor-in-chief is an employee of VUWSA operating under a charter that grants editorial independence.
-The editor is appointed and employed under a fixed term contract that covers roughly the beginning to end of the academic year.
+The editor is appointed and employed under a fixed-term contract that covers roughly the beginning to the end of the academic year.
 Previous involvement with the magazine is not a prerequisite for applicants, although most have had some role at Salient prior to their editorship.
 At various times in Salient's history, and increasingly since 2011, the editorship has been shared between two people.

 Notable past editors include former Prime Minister Geoffrey Palmer, editor of Metro magazine Simon Wilson, independent publisher Roger Steele (NZOM), Queen's Counsel Hugh Rennie, independent investigative writers such as David Harcourt and New Zealand Listener writer Toby Manhire.